-This appliance can be used by children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instruction concerning use of the appliance in a safe way and understand the hazards involved.
-The product is intended for use by experts or trained users in shops, hotels, light industry, farming and similar environments.
+This appliance is designed for use in a home environment and not intended to be used by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety.
+This in accordance to applicable parts of the low-voltage directive 2006/95/EC, LVD.
+The appliance is also intended for use by experts or trained users in shops, hotels, light industry, on farms and in similar environments.
+This in accordance to applicable parts of the machinery directive 2006/42/EC.

-Children must be instructed/supervised to ensure that they do not play with the appliance.
+Children should be supervised to ensure that they do not play with the appliance.